-With conventional warehouse management systems, only a single – albeit important – aspect of the system is shown: the purely technical situation.
+With conventional storage systems, only a single – albeit important – aspect of the system is shown: the purely technical situation.
 Traditional visualization systems are not capable of meeting the current and future requirements of an intralogistics system and are therefore no longer adequate sources of information upon which to operate an installation.
 Other important aspects, such as the material flow or the comparison of key performance indicators (KPIs), are not usually considered in sufficient detail.

-To complicate matters further, it is often the case that an intralogistics system is actually a conglomeration of several systems from different manufacturers all interacting with one other.
-In order to operate this web of systems as efficiently as possible, it is essential to have an IT tool which can not only read all the data from each of the various system sections, but also to prepare and present this information quickly and in accordance with the role of the decision maker.
+To complicate matters further, it is often the case that an intralogistics "system" is actually a conglomeration of several systems from different manufacturers all interacting with one other.
+In order to operate this web of systems as efficiently as possible, it is essential to have an IT tool which can not only read all the data from each of the different system sections, but also to prepare and present this information quickly and in accordance with the role of the decision maker.

 Visualization of all conveying, warehouse, and picking technologies